AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

     * Preview an end-to-end self-driving lab
     * Upload software to a microcontroller

 * - 2.
-Blink and Read
+Blink and read
   - * Microcontrollers
     * MicroPython
   - * Write MicroPython scripts